 In April 2011, Apple finally set up a team for the development of its new iOS App Development language.

 Development supervision was then entrusted to Ted Kremenek.
-Several lines of code and documentation made during development, later to give birth to Swift.
+Several lines of code and documentation were made during development, later giving birth to Swift.

 Objective-C added concepts and keywords to the C language.
 To avoid conflicts, they must be preceded by the character: “@”.